There are so many amazing places to take children in Vancouver, including tourist attractions, parks, historical sites, beaches and places in nature.

 Places that are especially interesting for children this time of year include the following:

-- Family Favourites Movies – $2.99 movies on Saturday mornings at select Cineplex theatres from October 8 to December 10, 2016, as well as on January 7, 2017.
+- Family Favourites Movies – $2.99 movies on Saturday mornings at select Cineplex theatres until at least the end of March.

 - Lower Mainland’s Ski Hills – some of the best fun for kids in winter in can be found on the slopes of Grouse, Cypress, Seymour, Hemlock and Whistler!
 Depending on the hill, there’s snowboarding, night skiing, snowshoeing, tobogganing, tubing, skating and more!